Paggue/jarvis/README.md

  1. Add "lara/jarvis": "dev-main" to required dependencies in *composer.json*
  2. Add "repositories": [ { "type": "path", "url": "./packages/Lara/jarvis" } ] at the end of your *composer.json*

+####Obs.: Inside the project, use "./vendor/bin/testbench" instead of the artisan command